mattermost/mattermost/README.md

 	13. You will be asked to review your information.
 Press Launch.

 4. Try it out!
-	14. Wait for beanstalk update the environment.
+	14. Wait for beanstalk to update the environment.
 	15. Try it out by entering the domain of the form \*.elasticbeanstalk.com found at the top of the dashboard into your browser.
 You can also map your own domain if you wish.

 Contributing